Chokichi/nmrfxprocessordocs/pages/02.viewer/03.gui/03.windows/docs.md

 ---
-title: he simplest way to get a spectrum displayed to open from the File Table
+title: The simplest way to get a spectrum displayed to open from the File Table
 taxonomy:
     category: docs
 ---